 If Chapter 7 or Chapter 13 bankruptcy is right for you, our compassionate attorneys can guide you through the process.
 Over the last 20 years, Sasser Law has helped more than 8,500 people and businesses in Cary, Raleigh, and other North Carolina communities start over with a clean financial slate.
 If you are struggling with insurmountable debts, we are here to help you.

-Chapter 7 vs. Chapter 13 bankruptcy: What’s the difference?
+What’s the Difference Between Chapter 7 vs. Chapter 13 Bankruptcy?